mtr6093/Project-2/readme.md

 ## Development of This Website

-This website was developed using only HTML, Javascript, CSS and a Postgres server using Sequelize for associations.
+This website was developed using only HTML, Javascript, CSS and Sequelize for associations.
+Hosted servers are using Postgres.
 There are no software packages required for use as it is hosted by Heroku.

 &copy; Marc Rivers